twlab/embed-eg3/README.md

 ### GenomeViewer

-A React component for visualizing genome tracks and regions.
+A React component for visualizing genomes

 **Props:**